samiamlabs/minireach_docs/source/installation.rst

 Installing Truck Simulator
 ==========================

-You will need an installation of ROS Indigo for the following instructions to work.
-You can find a guide for installing it
+ROS Indigo needs to be installed before you can use these instructions.
+You can find a guide for installing it `here <http://wiki.ros.org/indigo/Installation/Ubuntu>`_.
-`here <http://wiki.ros.org/indigo/Installation/Ubuntu>`_.

 Install wstool and rosdep. ::